 It’s a first for the Swedish developer and NetEnt will finally be breaking into one of the safest European markets.
 The legalization of online casinos at home is also a new opportunity for the developer, which will see itself in a land full of casinos eager to provide unique experiences come January 1, 2019.

 NetEnt has recently released the Viking video slot game, based on the popular TV franchise.
 A highly-polished product itself, Vikings is a perfect example of the studio’s development capabilities.

-Letting go 55 people seems as a tough choice, but one that executives consider necessary to push into 2019 with new titles that would ultimately grow the company’s client portfolio.
+Letting go of 55 people seems like a tough choice, but one that executives consider necessary to push into 2019 with new titles that would ultimately grow the company’s client portfolio.